-In practice, Communism attempted to create a new kind of man – unselfish and detached from his base instincts for material gain.
+In practice, Communism attempted to create a new kind of man, unselfish and detached from his base instincts for material gain.
 Engels describes this in the following way: “After society takes possession of the means of production, domination by the product over the producer will be excluded.
 Conscious organization will succeed the anarchy that now reigns in social production.
 The struggle for individual existence will cease.
 Only in this way will man be detached, in a certain sense, from the animal world in a definitive way, he will pass from the conditions of animal existence to conditions of human existence.”

 The logic of Communism was that the satisfaction of basic needs would lead to a stable and harmonious order.
 Thus, the slogan “to each according to his needs” became common in communist countries.
 Problems arise when people begin to wish for more and their expectations grow.
-Zinoviev makes the following observation: “he official ideology of the Soviet Union.... began to speak of reasonable needs, which could be monitored and regulated by society.
+Zinoviev makes the following observation: “the official ideology of the Soviet Union.... began to speak of reasonable needs, which could be monitored and regulated by society.
 This was only an expression in disguised form of the actual state of affairs; namely that a persons needs in communist society are determined by the feasibility of their satisfaction.”
 Communism was in reality a massive attack on the human personality as such, since it could not control or contain on a large scale individuals who could be described as free persons.
 Absolute conformity was a necessity for the survival of the system, and the authorities simply could not tolerate persons who acted spontaneously or outside their given role in society.
 Zinoviev, having lived extensively under Communism, was able to experience this reality and witnessed the fate of persons who resisted the pressure to conform.
-He concludes that “there are, of course, exceptional situations when a man wins the opportunity of being a person for some considerable tome.
+He concludes that “there are, of course, exceptional situations when a man wins the opportunity of being a person for some considerable time.
 But sooner or later communist society, in one way or another, cleanses itself of such individuals.”

 Marxs philosophy reduced man to homo economicus and thus greatly diminished his dignity.
-This was the logical consequence of his denial of God and and the spiritual nature of man.
-Interestingly, he makes strikingly little effort in proving this point and when one reads his writings, one finds that the tone is one of remarkable self-assurance.
-When discussing religious or philosophical objections to his theories, Marx responds as follows: “The charges against Communism from a religious, a philosophical and generally from an ideological standpoint, are not deserving of serious examination,” and then boldly adds that “Communism abolishes eternal truths, it abolishes all religion, and all morality, instead of constituting them on a new basis; it therefore acts in contradiction to all past historical experience.”
-One can speculate about why Marx spent such little time in refuting the existence of God, but the fact remains that he simply proceeds from that assumption and then moves on to develop his theory.
+This was the logical consequence of his denial of God and the spiritual nature of man.
+Interestingly, Marx made strikingly little effort to prove this point; he substitutes a tone of remarkable self-assurance for any serious philosophical or empirical demonstration.
+He responded to religious or philosophical objections to his theories as follows: “The charges against Communism from a religious, a philosophical and generally from an ideological standpoint, are not deserving of serious examination,” and then boldly adds that “Communism abolishes eternal truths, it abolishes all religion, and all morality, instead of constituting them on a new basis; it therefore acts in contradiction to all past historical experience.”
+One can speculate about why Marx spent such little time refuting the existence of God, but the fact remains that he simply proceeds from that assumption to develop his theory.
 One should remember that Marx developed his thinking in a post-Enlightenment framework which had removed God and metaphysics from consideration.
 Simply stated, if there is no God, then everything must be explained by material or non-spiritual causes.